tamakachi/interactive-rating-component-main-with-bootstrap5/README.md

-Project completed according to specifications using Bootstrap 5
+Project completed according to specifications using HTML, CSS, Bootstrap 5 and Vanilla Javascript

 The specifications for this project were: